SenseT8N/Emagleo-Android/README.md

 ### ✨ Key Features

-* **🎨 Dynamic Th*eming (Material You):** Emagleo automatically extracts color palettes from your Android wallpaper, applying them to the entire browser interface for a seamless, personalized experience.
+* **🎨 Dynamic Theming (Material You):** Emagleo automatically extracts color palettes from your Android wallpaper, applying them to the entire browser interface for a seamless, personalized experience.
 * **🛡️ Privacy By Default:** Absolutely **zero telemetry** or tracking.
 Comes with a powerful, built-in ad and tracker blocker active from the moment you install.
 * **⚙️ Lightweight & Speedy:** Built with minimalism in mind, ensuring a small app size and fast page loads, even on older devices.
 * **🧑‍💻 FOSS Commitment:** The entire codebase is auditable and transparently licensed under the **GPLv3**.